-- 10.10 For an inference to be drawn when a suspect fails or refuses to answer a question about one of these matters, or to answer it satisfactorily, the suspect must first be told in ordinary language: - (a) what offence is being investigated; - (b) what fact they are being asked to account for; - (c) this fact may be due to them taking part in the commission of the offence; - (d) a court may draw a proper inference if they fail or refuse to account for this fact; and - (e) a record is being made of the interview and it may be given in evidence if they are brought to trial.

-(d) Juveniles and persons who are mentally disordered or otherwise mentally vulnerable

-- 10.10AThe information required in paragraph 10.10 must not be given to a suspect who is a juvenile or who is mentally disordered or otherwise mentally vulnerable unless the appropriate adult is present. - 10.11 If a juvenile or a person who is mentally disordered or otherwise mentally vulnerable is cautioned in the absence of the appropriate adult, the caution must be repeated in the adult's presence. - 10.11A Paragraph 1.11A extends the requirements in paragraphs 10.10A and 10.11 to 17-year-old detainees.
+- 10.10 For an inference to be drawn when a suspect fails or refuses to answer a question about one of these matters, or to answer it satisfactorily, the suspect must first be told in ordinary language: - (a) what offence is being investigated; - (b) what fact they are being asked to account for; - (c) this fact may be due to them taking part in the commission of the offence; - (d) a court may draw a proper inference if they fail or refuse to account for this fact; and - (e) a record is being made of the interview and it may be given in evidence if they are brought to trial. - (d) Juveniles and persons who are mentally disordered or otherwise mentally - 10.10AThe information required in paragraph 10.10 must not be given to a suspect who is a juvenile or who is mentally disordered or otherwise mentally vulnerable unless the appropriate adult is present. - 10.11 If a juvenile or a person who is mentally disordered or otherwise mentally vulnerable is cautioned in the absence of the appropriate adult, the caution must be repeated in the adult's presence.